Ease of Use

-So click here and start your journey with Elementor now.
-As a first step, you can try the free Elementor plugin and see how it works for you … or if you’re looking to use all the Elementor Pro features (like Theme Builder, and Popup Builder), click here to purchase the premium version and install it on your WordPress website.
+If you’re looking to use all the Elementor Pro features (like Theme Builder, and Popup Builder), click here now to purchase the premium version and install it on your WordPress website.

-If you have any questions related to the Elementor review, please ask us in the comments below.
+If you have any questions related to this Elementor review, please ask us in the comments below.